 Steve Gaston, Information Services Manager at Sierra Pacific Industries, estimates that before their Quadrant implementation, drivers were spending over twenty minutes of overtime per day filling out paperwork.
 This time has been completely eliminated by their deployment of a complete Quadrant solution.
 Based on 225 drivers working 200 days/year, their savings in costs were over $300,000 per year.

 5. Minimize Risk

 Being able to pro-actively minimize risk also lowers operating costs.
-For examples, fines for inaccurate fuel tax reporting can run into the hundreds of thousands of dollars.
+For example, fines for inaccurate fuel tax reporting can run into the hundreds of thousands of dollars.
 Companies take enormous risk with manual records.
 Once a fuel tax audit starts, it is almost impossible to predict how long and expensive the resulting audit will be for the company.
 This risk is removed once fuel tax reporting is automated.

 Tim Vander Pol at Peninsula Truck Lines estimates that before their Quadrant deployment (combined with ProMiles), drivers were spending 15 minutes of driver time every day filling in fuel-tax paperwork.
 Accurate fuel-tax reporting saves money.

 Implementing a telematics solution also saves money through fleet insurance premium reductions.
-Insurers value anything that minimizes risk and reward companies that undertake telematics solutions.
-Also, after a qualifying period, further reductions are possible calculated on fleet safety performance.
+Insurers value anything that minimizes risk and rewards companies that undertake telematics solutions.
+Also, after a qualifying period, further reductions are possible given calculations on fleet safety performance.